For Immediate Release:

 University of Evansville Civil Engineering Scholarship Honors Jones’ Legacy as a Structural Engineer, Industry Icon

-Corey is a diligent and attentive student in all of his classes and the quality of his work is of the highest, professional degree,” stated Dr. James Allen, Associate Professor of Civil Engineering at the University of Evansville.
-“Mr. Gilreath is at the top of his class academically but especially excels in courses related to the structural analysis and design sequence.
-We think Corey best embodies the spirit and respectful qualities of Ernie Jones as the recipient of his named memorial scholarship,” added Dr. Allen.
+“Austin is a dedicated student who submits projects and classwork of the highest degree,” stated Dr. James Allen, Associate Professor of Civil Engineering at the University of Evansville.
+“In his structural design projects, he strives for creative designs that serve their intended function, while maintaining a keen eye on constructability issues.
+He is not afraid of any challenge placed before him and is always willing to work with his classmates.
+Austin is at the top of his class academically, but especially excels in courses related to construction and UE’s structural analysis and design sequences.
+We think his work ethic and diligence best embody the spirit of Ernie Jones as the recipient of this memorial scholarship,” added Dr. Allen.

 Ernie was a structural engineer who worked in the broadcast tower industry for 30 years.
 During his career, Mr. Jones served as a Professional Engineer and President of Consolidated Engineering, Inc. and a Vice-President of Structural Engineering at Electronics Research, Inc. Ernie was also a participating member of the TR-14.7 Committee of the Telecommunications Industry Association and Electronics Industry Association since 1986 where he assisted with writing and approving the ANSI-TIA/EIA 222 standard which is the American National Standard for Steel Antenna Towers and Antenna Supporting Structures.